metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 - Last newline of templates are chomped

     Most text editors insert a newline as the last character in a file.
-A chomp is peformed before the template is prepared to avoid extra newlines in the output when using sub templates.
+A chomp is performed before the template is prepared to avoid extra newlines in the output when using sub templates.
 If you really need that newline, place an empty line at the end of your template